Alabama reports its first case of coronavirus in the state

 The Alabama Department of Public Health recommended that people cancel or avoid large public gatherings with more than 500 people — schools and workplaces not included.
 Harris also said people should stay about 6 feet apart from others in public and to “please stay home if you are sick."

-Alabama School Superintendent Eric Mackey said schools are being advised to cancel events that could put large numbers of students and parents in a tightly packed space.
+To try to limit the spread of the virus, cities and counties rushed to cancel public events, and large universities announced a temporary switch to online classes.
+Supeintendent Eric Mackey said there is no recommendation for public K-12 schools to close, but schools are being urged to cancel large events, such as assemblies, that could put large numbers of students and parents in a tightly packed space.

 “What we have told schools is that they should, as quickly as possible, cancel or postpone events.
 Those might be student plays or performances or student assemblies," Mackey said.
 Many schools in the state are about to take their spring break.